Silvenga/silvenga.com/src/posts/2024/btrfs-and-lessons-learned.md

 BTRFS is also incredibly flexible and can run in places that heavier filesystems, like ZFS, just can't.
 Today, BTRFS looks like a good choice for workstation usage and archival storage.
 I think tomorrow is bright for BTRFS as adoption improves.

-If you haven't messed with BTRFS, now's a good time to do so!
+If you haven't messed with BTRFS, now's a good time to start!